About the course

 Your research training needs will be discussed between yourself, your supervisor and the department's Director of Research Training, and a suitable programme of research training (Training Need Analysis) to assist your research will be agreed.
 You should then review progress on a termly basis with your supervisor, as part of the process of continuous personal development.
 The International Relations Graduate Studies Committee will require satisfactory completion of this training programme as a condition of your change of status from PRS to DPhil.

-Finally, you will be expected to participate in the Oxford IR Research Colloquium (involving research presentations by faculty, senior researchers, academic visitors and DPhil students), IR DPhil workshop (involving presentations by DPhil students) and the IR DPhil discussion group (an informal student research workshop).
+Finally, you will be expected to participate in the Oxford IR Research Colloquium (involving research presentations by faculty, senior researchers, academic visitors and DPhil students), IR DPhil workshop (involving presentations by DPhil students) and informal IR discussion groups.

 Once you have been admitted to full DPhil status, you must achieve confirmation of that status by the end of your ninth term as a doctoral student.